humayunj/Goals-2018/README.md

 #### Networking and Security
 - [ ] Learn SSL and Cryptography
-- [ ] Create Relaible UDP Protocol
+- [ ] :pushpin:Create Relaible UDP Protocol
-- [ ] Learn sockets in C and Java, TCP and UDP
+- [ ] :pushpin:Learn sockets in C and Java, TCP and UDP

 #### Projects
-- [ ] Release GunFire Engine
+- [X] Release GunFire Engine
 - [ ] Create a conversation bot using ML implement in conversation website
 - [ ] Create conversation website as WebApp using AngularJs and Rect

 #### Design and management
-- [ ] Learn project structure management, Gradle, Maven, CMake
+- [X] Learn project structure management, Gradle, Maven, CMake
 - [ ] Learn source control using command line git and gui github

 #### OS